-Seasonal allergies in Oklahoma City are no joke.
-Whether it’s the heart of spring, summer, or fall, allergy sufferers know that the symptoms can greatly alter the way you feel.
+Seasonal allergies in Oklahoma City are serious business.
+Whether it’s the heart of spring, summer, or fall, allergy sufferers know that the symptoms can easily affect the way you feel.
 Sure, symptoms can go from mild to severe, but there is one thing that all allergy sufferers may not know they can look at in order to help decrease their symptoms in their home – add a whole-home air filtration system.

-There are a number of ‘over-the-counter’ ways to treat your allergy symptoms, but appropriate household air filtration can help you make sure one major piece of the puzzle is handled so that your home’s air is helping, not contributing to, your allergies.
+There are a number of ‘over-the-counter’ ways to treat your allergy symptoms, but appropriate household air filtration can help you ensure one major piece of the puzzle is handled so that your home’s air is helping, not contributing to, your allergies.

 Here are three pointers Gordon's Service Experts put together to help you breathe a little easier when your allergies would likely flare up: